lgbt-foundation/whitepaper/whitepaper.md

 Just like society has allowed more and more LGBT members to safely come “out of the closet”, the Pink Economy is slowly following suit.
 The LGBT Token will rapidly accelerate this process and unlock the untapped economic potential of optimizing the economic activity between any supplier and LGBT demand.

 The economic optimization stems from the ability to better target and tailor products to members of the LGBT community.
-By accepting LGBT Tokens as a mean of payment in everyday transactions, businesses, large and small, can easily demonstrate their affiliation with the LGBT community.
-Furthermore they can optimize their LGBT oriented business by being able to better target this important customer segment, which, depending on industry, can constitute a large yet often elusive element of their corporate income, and understand their buying patterns and preferences.
+By accepting LGBT Tokens as a method of payment in everyday transactions, businesses, large and small, can easily demonstrate their affiliation with the LGBT community.
+Furthermore they can optimize their LGBT oriented business by being better able to better target this important customer segment (which, depending on the industry, can constitute a large yet often elusive element of their corporate income) and understand their buying patterns and preferences.

-On the flipside, they can reward and incentivize members of the LGBT community to take desirable actions, ranging widely from generating social media stories to permission marketing.
+On the flipside, they can reward and incentivize the desired behavior of LGBT community members, whether this is encouraging them to generate social media stories, or granting permission for marketing approaches.

-With the adoption of the LGBT Token, today’s narrow, LGBT endemic digital $100M market can quickly grow as an identifiable and bespoke economy that doesn’t know borders but respects each individual member’s right to both their sexual and/or gender identity and privacy.
+With the adoption of the LGBT Token, today’s narrow, LGBT endemic digital USD 100M market can quickly grow as an identifiable and bespoke economy that transcends borders and respects each individual member’s right to both their sexual and/or gender identity and privacy.

 #### Estimating Adoption of and Demand for LGBT Token

 The adoption of LGBT Token will be lead by fast moving launch partners, such as Hornet, likely with endemic LGBT and digital businesses.
 Bricks & mortar companies as well as non-endemic businesses may adopt with a time lag, and be slower to convert a portion of their income into token.

 In the event that a secondary market develops, holders of LGBT Tokens may trade their Tokens if they are not able to directly recycle their Tokens into matching economic activity.
 Between they purchase and the sale of the LGBT Token, balances will be held in wallet before spending or after receiving such token.
-Based on an average velocity of 5 churns per year, we believe it will take some 3 years to match the initial supply of tokens with demand.
+Based on an average velocity of 5 churns per year, we believe it will take around three years to match the initial supply of tokens with demand.

 As proposed in the timeline below, we will release a much more in-depth look at the Token Economics in our upcoming Pink Paper.

 #### Make Token Usage Practical

 Blockchain technologies have been around for a long time, yet most cryptocurrencies and tokens serve more as speculative assets than practical solutions to change people's lives.
-We strongly believe that these assets are only valid if they are usable.
-Too often they are held back from achieving wider use and acceptance because, the very people holding those digital assets are not spending them.
-This is a temporary problem, but one that is still very much the reality at the time of writing of this paper.
+The LGBT Foundation strongly believe that these assets are only valid if they are usable.
+Too often they are held back from achieving wider use and acceptance because, the very people holding those such assets are not spending them.
+This is a temporary problem, but one that is still very much the reality at the time of the publication of this paper.

-To assist with creating a usable asset, we plan to streamline the process by moving existing spending and earning models from the launch partners, such as Hornet's premium subscription or its Perk Reward program to LGBT Token.
+To assist with creating a usable asset, the LGBT Foundation plans to streamline the process by moving existing spending and earning models from the launch partners, such as Hornet Network's premium subscription or its Perk Reward program to LGBT Token.
 A seamless integration will create a user-friendly experience and significantly lower the barrier of adoption that currently keeps other cryptocurrencies and tokens from being used in daily lives.

 ` ADD WALLET SCREENSHOT - LGBT_Wallet_Screens_1 `